Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ### Metrics

 In order to assess the quality of the model, we need to choose a metric.
-The Kaggle project page suggests the so called f1 score.
+The Kaggle project page suggests using the so called f1 score.
 Let us see what is this score and why it is a good metric.

 The f1 score is an aggregation of two other metrics called the recall and the precision.
-To explain the these metrics are let us look at the following figure.
+To explain these metrics are let us look at the following figure.

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/case_description.svg" description="Figure 2." %}